-Stoves, fireplaces, fireplace inserts need to be vented to the outdoors (except for electric models).
-There are several ways to route your venting, depending on the type of hearth product you have and the fuel it burns.
+Stoves, fireplaces, and fireplace inserts need to be vented to the outdoors, with the exception of electric models.
+There are several ways venting is routed and installed, depending on the type of hearth product and the fuel it burns.
 Here’s a quick overview:

 - Direct Vent Gas Fireplaces – most are vented to the outdoors horizontally directly through the wall, but they can also be routed vertically through the roof.

 - Wood Fireplaces and Stoves – venting must be terminated to the outdoors vertically.
 It involves installing a vent pipe or chimney that runs from the unit up through the ceiling and rafters to the roof line.

 - Pellet Stoves – most are vented horizontally directly through the wall to the outdoors, similar to direct vent gas fireplaces.
 Pellet stove venting consists of a pressurized hybrid system with a stainless steel inner wall and gaskets that seal tightly.

 - Fireplace Inserts – most are vented vertically through the roof via the existing chimney.
 A stainless steel flexible single liner (vent pipe) is routed up the chimney, terminating above the roof line.

 - Electric Fireplaces – no venting is required.

 This infographic illustrates venting options, and also basic construction steps necessary when having a fireplace, stove or fireplace insert installed.